stefanGT44/AudioProcessing-MFCC-DTW/README.md

 ## Sidenote
-This project was an assignment as part of the course - Speech recognition at the Faculty of Computer Science in Belgrade.
+This project was an assignment as part of the course - Speech recognition in the 5th semester at the Faculty of Computer Science in Belgrade.
 All app functionalities were defined in the assignment specifications.

 ## Download
 You can download the .jar files [here](downloads/MFCC.zip).<br>